jfobrycki/resources/README.md

 - [Flex Projector](http://www.flexprojector.com/): Tool to create your own map projection
 - [Projection distortions](http://www.gis.osu.edu/misc/map-projections/): Awesome animated map that shows how different projections distort differently
 - [Dirty Reprojectors](http://devseed.com/dirty-reprojectors-app/): Download geojson for common features in different projections, or upload your own WGS84 geojson and reproject it.
+- [What the proj?](https://stevage.github.io/WhatTheProj/): Provide a projected coordinate and an idea of where it should be and the tool suggests the projection.

 ## Tutorials / Guides / Forums